Camera and Robot Calibration#

 Warning

-If the center is sharp but the edges are blurred:
+If the centre is sharp but the edges are blurred:

-• Verify that the working distance is correct
+• Check that the working distance is correct

-• Verify that the camera is perfectly parallel to the plate
+• Check that the camera is perfectly parallel to the working surface of the FlexiBowl®

-• Close the iris slightly to increase depth of field
+• Close the aperture slightly to increase the depth of field

-If the problem persists, the mechanical installation of the camera may need to be reviewed.
+If the problem persists, the mechanical assembly of the camera may need to be reviewed.

 Error